davekinkead/philosophy/The persuasiveness of democratic majorities.md

 > the question of whether voters are on average better than random is not easily decidable when approached head-on. p133

+> The CJT uses the law of large numbers to pass from assumptions about pc (voter competence) to conclusions about Vc (the share of the vote won by the correct outcome).
+Here we propose to work in the reverse direction, deriving inferences about voter competence (pc) from the actual distributions of votes (Vi).

 Assumtions of uniformity

-> The CJT typically works with simplifying assumptions of uniform voter compe- tence in two dimensions.
-First, it is typically assumed that each voter is as com- petent as each other voter; and second, these discussions typically proceed as if voters were equally competent across all subjects.
+> The CJT typically works with simplifying assumptions of uniform voter competence in two dimensions.
+First, it is typically assumed that each voter is as competent as each other voter; and second, these discussions typically proceed as if voters were equally competent across all subjects.
 Neither assumption is strictly necessary. p135

 > Voters need not have identical competence; the CJT can be re-proven using the mean competence of voters of varying competence, just so long as the distribution of voter competences is symmetrical around the mean.